fluid-project/infusion/README.txt

 UI Options:
     FLUID-2398 Minimum font size control changes the text size even when the base size is larger then the minimum.
-    FLUID-2506 Keyboard navigation inside the dialog breaks in simple layout mode: using FF
+	FLUID-2481 "Links" selection does not work correctly in UIOptions FLUID-2506 Keyboard navigation inside the dialog breaks in simple layout mode: using FF FLUID-2524 scrolling the screen while the UI Options dialog is open, will cause it's contents to appear distorted: using IE